 2013 Ph.D., Human Sexuality, Widener University

-Dr. Galarza is a licensed clinical social worker (LCSW) in Pennsylvania and an Associate Professor within the Social Work Department at Shippensburg University.
-She is also a certified sex therapist through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
-She completed her PhD in Human Sexuality at Widener University with a focus on exploring the intersections of queer, Latina identities and experiences.
+Dr. Jayleen Galarza (Dr. Jay; they/she/ella) is a Latinx, scholar activist, licensed clinical social worker in Pennsylvania, and an Associate Professor within the Social Work department at Shippensburg University.
+They are also an AASECT certified sex therapist.
+They completed their PhD in Human Sexuality at Widener University with a focus on exploring the intersections of queer, Latina identities and experiences.

-In addition to her academic and clinical work, Dr. Galarza is involved in various national and local service initiatives.
-Some of her service work includes: Completed two years as elected member of AASECT’s Board of Directors, two years as AASECT’s annual conference co-chair, served as co-chair of the Council for Social Work Education’s (CSWE) Council on Sexual Orientation and Gender Identity/Expression, and member of LGBT Center of Central PA’s Board of Directors.
+In addition to their academic and clinical work, Dr. Galarza is involved in various national and local service initiatives.
+Some of their service work includes serving as Co-chair of SU’s LGBTQ+ Advisory Council, former co-chair of the Council for Social Work Education’s (CSWE) Council on Sexual Orientation and Gender Identity/Expression, and co-chair of the Board of Directors for the LGBT Center of Central PA.

-Dr. Galarza's research and practice are firmly rooted in her passion for sexuality social justice and areas of interest include: intersectionality, Latina sexuality, sexual/gender identities and experiences, narrative therapy, and feminist therapy.
-She is also co-editor of Taking Sides: Clashing Views of Human Sexuality.
+Dr. Jay’s research and practice is firmly rooted in their passion for sexuality social justice and areas of interest include: intersectionality, Latinx sexuality, sexual/gender identities and experiences, and use of narrative and feminist therapeutic approaches in addressing sexuality related concerns.
+They are also co-editor of Taking Sides: Clashing Views of Human Sexuality.